asimlqt/docker-php/README.md

 All the docker images provide an `admin` user to execute basic commands such as `composer` or run cli scripts etc.

 This is a non-root user and should be sufficient for most cases.
-However if you need to run commands as root then exclude the user from the command:
+However if you need to run commands as root then exclude the user:

 ```
 docker exec -it php bash